The Chinese artichoke (Stachys affinis): sowing, growing, and harvesting

 Planting Chinese artichokes

-Japanese artichoke tubercles should be planted in light, even sandy, dry and well-aerated soil.
+The tubercles of Japanese artichoke should be planted in light, even sandy, dry, and well-aerated soil.
 It should crumble perfectly.
-In terms of soil type, all varieties are suitable as long as it is light to facilitate harvesting.
-Heavy or clay soils must absolutely be lightened with sand.
-Indeed, in heavy soils, the artichokes, formed of balls stuck together, will be difficult to harvest and clean due to their small size.
+In terms of soil type, all varieties are suitable as long as they are light to facilitate the harvest.
+Heavy or clayey soils must absolutely be lightened with sand.
+Indeed, in heavy soils, the artichokes, formed of small balls stuck together, will be difficult to harvest and clean due to their small size.

-A cool to slightly moist soil, rich in humus, will also suit them.
+A cool to slightly moist soil, rich in humus, will also suit it.

 Japanese artichoke cultivation